eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 issues and pull requests to set the right expectations:

--   Issue Management: When an issue is submitted, our team will review and prioritize it based on its relevance and impact.
+-   Issue Management: When an issue is submitted, our team will review and prioritise it based on its relevance and impact.
 We\'ll keep you informed of the status of your issue and provide updates as it progresses.
 Once resolved, we\'ll close the issue and incorporate any necessary changes into the document.